 - Gives you a chance to enter highly competitive fields (TV, radio, clinical psychiatry etc) and gain experience where paid work experience positions are rare.

-What should I know about work shadowing?
+What you should know about work shadowing

 - Companies rarely advertise work shadowing; you should contact an organisation directly with a speculative CV and covering letter.